- 3.01 Application and Licensing

 3.01 Application and Licensing

 (a) Application for licensure must be made on forms furnished by the Board.
-Applicants may obtain from the Board a copy of M.G.L. c.
-112, §§196 through 200 regarding Hearing Instrument Specialists and M.G.L. c.
-93 §§ 71-75 regarding the sale of hearing aids and the regulations of the Board (265 CMR et seq.).
+Applicants may purchase from the State House Bookstore the regulations of the Board (265 CMR et seq.)..

 (b) No application shall be acted upon by the Board unless said application is made on forms which are furnished by the Board, and unless said application is completely and properly filled out, signed under the penalties of perjury, notarized, and accompanied by such information that the Board requires.